falkr/ttm4115/pages/prep-components.md

 All the aspects above make components also good candidates for being reused, that means, across several, possibly very different systems.
 The logging component, for instance, is so general that it can be reused probably in any system, while the Gate controller is probably not suitable for reuse, and certainly not outside of the Airgate product range.

 In some situations, it may be smart to build a component with reuse in mind.
 However, this can also be dangerous, since it makes the initial development more expensive and shifts focus away on the specific system to build.
 There is always some uncertainty about if reuse will really happen, so there may be some overhead that in the end does not pay off.
-Therefore, be sceptic about the reuse argument in the first place.
+Therefore, be skeptical about the reuse argument in the first place.

 # Communication Between Components